xkel/Going-Native-Slack-Bot/README.md

 If you'd like to use this project as a starting point for developing your own bot for Slack you can simply git clone the project.
 Node and npm should be installed.
 Once you are in a terminal and are in the root project directory you can initiate the project by issuing the command "node index.js".

+You will have to use a tunneling software to expose an endpoint to a url listening on port 3000, then you will have to perform a handshake challenge at Slack/Events-API for full use of the events API.
+Once you initiate node index.js, node will start a server listening on port 3000 that can issue JSON responses.

 The project is named Going-Native after a song by the band Summer Salt